ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/risk_factors/risk_effects/index.rst

     Determine if there is a data source that documents these units

-The GBD-estimated relative risks are adjusted for confounding and therefore assumed to represent the *causal* effect size between the risk and outcome.
+The GBD-estimated relative risks are assumed to represent the *causal* effect of the risk on the outcome, as they are calculated in the absense of confounding factors and the evidence is assessed to ensure it meets criteria for causality.
 See the :ref:`causality documentation page <general_dags>` for more information on the topic.
 GBD has begun to quantify the quality of evidence for causality between risk-outcome pairs they model in an effort termed "the burden of proof," summarized